ruddyoke/ruddyoke.github.io/README.md

 ruddyoke.github.io
 ==================

-Page for my profil and my all public project.
+Page for my profil and my all publics projects.

-Come to see.
+Come to see and leave feedbacks.